hector918/cantonese_dictionary/README.md

 - Generate qrcode and access by it.
   - entrance at public/search_bar.js -> on_qrcode_button_click()

-- Embed(iframe) google translate for Pronunciation demonstration
+- Embed(iframe) Bing translate for Pronunciation demonstration
-  - working in process

 ---